Postdoctoral Fellowship

 Supervisor Eligibility

-An applicant’s co-supervisors must have a budgetary appointment either at the University of Toronto OR an external funding partner institution, and:
+An applicant's co-supervisors must have a budgetary appointment* (i.e., they are directly employed) at either the University of Toronto OR a DSI external funding partner institution and:

 • University of Toronto supervisors must be Members of the University of Toronto School of Graduate Studies and be eligible Principal Investigators, according to the University of Toronto PI eligibility criteria.